-The ground-based pump is an integral part of the bitumen storage plant and, as such, the characteristics of the pump must be considered in conjunction with the characteristics of the whole system to ensure compatibility and safe operation.
+The ground based pump is an integral part of the bitumen storage plant and, as such, the characteristics of the pump must be considered in conjunction with the characteristics of the whole system to ensure compatibility and safe operation.
 This must only be undertaken by a competent person.

 Consideration must be given to the rating of the installed pump, i.e. how many litres per minute.
-This needs to be measured against the vent line capacity of the bitumen delivery vehicle to prevent under pressure, and of the bitumen storage system to prevent overpressure, see Appendix 1.
+This needs to be measured against the vent line capacity of the bitumen delivery vehicle to prevent under pressure, and of the bitumen storage system to prevent overpressure, see Annex 1.

-The ground-based pump should be situated at a level lower than and as close as is reasonably possible to the delivery flange, to minimise the amount of bitumen in the pipework.
+The ground based pump should be situated as close as is reasonably possible to the delivery flange, to minimise the amount of bitumen in the pipework.